St. John's Seminary

 poor that include food pantries, thrift stores, in-home services for

-homebound seniors, refugee resettlement, youth employment services,
+homebound seniors, youth employment services,

 counseling, affordable before- and after-school child care, immigration